 So a few weeks ago I bought an amazing lot of Megos and did maintenance on them all to spruce up my collection.
 Fifteen dolls, each with a reproduction box.

 Or so I thought.
 Turns out Aquaman included his original box!

 Th Aquaman himself was a disaster, so I used him as fodder and bought a Type 1 Aquaman on Etsy, which I then had to renovate and turn into a Type 2.
 Apart from his missing belt emblem, he’s complete and in pretty fair condition.
 Aquaman by himself is fairly bland, in my opinion, but when he’s included with his box, he provides a unique and eye-pleasing combination of colors, and his logo has a lot of dynamism.

 The box itself is what has me stoked: it’s old cardboard, it shows signs of wear, the linework on the art and lettering is crisp (unlike pretty much all repro boxes), and it has initials scribbled on the lid in ball point pen.
 I can’t imagine Mego collectors doing such a thing to their repro boxes, but I CAN see a kid doing it in the 70s when marking his territory for his siblings.
 So this turned out to be another diamond in the rough, and something I’ve been wanting to check off my Mego bucket list for some time: an original Aquaman in the original box.

-I finally completed my custom Mego Punisher doll, and have thus added Frank Castle to my massive Mego trove.
+After several revisions, I finally completed my custom Mego Punisher doll, and have thus added Frank Castle to my massive Mego trove.